-The first step in the application process to medical school is the completion of the American Medical College Application Service (AMCAS) common application, which consists of your complete academic record, biographic information, personal statement, experiences, and letters of recommendation.
+The first step in the application process is the completion of the American Medical College Application Service (AMCAS) common application, which consists of your complete academic record, biographic information, personal statement, experiences, and letters of recommendation.
 You will designate the University of Minnesota Medical School as a recipient of your application.
 The AMCAS application cycle opens on May 1st, and you can begin to submit your application on June 1st.
-The primary application deadline to the University of Minnesota Medical School is November 1st for the regular MD program on both the Twin Cities and the Duluth campuses, and November 15th for the Medical Scientist Training Program (MSTP).
+The primary application deadline to the University of Minnesota Medical School MD program on both the Twin Cities and the Duluth campuses, as well as the Medical Scientist Training Program (MSTP) is October 15.

 Please note: with the exception of the AMCAS application, all three programs (Twin Cities MD, Duluth MD, and the MSTP) have their own admissions offices that coordinate their respective admissions programs.
 Each program also has its own supplemental application, supplemental application fee, and interview program.

 If an applicant does not fulfill the requirements of the MSTP program, there is no transfer of the application to the regular MD program on the Twin Cities or Duluth campuses.
 All three programs are independent of one another.

 The University of Minnesota has two campuses, but both are parts of one medical school.
 Once your application has been verified by AMCAS, you will receive an automatic email message instructing you to select the campus you wish to apply: Twin Cities or Duluth.
 You may apply to both campuses, but keep in mind the focused mission of the Duluth MD program is to train family medicine physicians for rural Minnesota and physicians to serve American Indian/Alaska Native communities.